 Such statements constitute gaslighting, which is a form of psycho-emotional abuse.
 Specifically: Gaslighting is a form of covert manipulation that uses various tactics to distort the truth so that the victim questions their own reality – even, at times, their sanity.
 If you saw it, felt it, heard it, you need to trust your felt-sense experience and not allow someone else to dictate your reality.

 Interested in knowing more about Family Scapegoating Abuse (FSA)?
-Check out my book on Amazon or any major online book retailer.
+Check out my book on Amazon (currently ON SALE) or these online book retailers.

 2. Refuse to take on the shame that comes with being scapegoated

 Easier said than done, I know, but it really IS possible.
-Nobody has a right to define you or malign you.
-If they do, then the shame of that egregious and unloving behavior is on them, not you.
-When those who say they love you denigrate you, defile you, devalue you, and disregard you, they are actually denigrating and defiling themselves.
+When those who say they love you denigrate you, devalue you, and disregard you, they are engaging in behavior that is shameful.
 Remember this the next time somebody speaks ill of you to your face (or behind your back) and make a decision not to take on the shame that in reality belongs to THEM, not you.
 Remind yourself, “Just because they’re family doesn’t give them a right to mistreat or abuse me”.
 Be clear on the fact that people who love each other do not treat each other in cruel and unkind ways.